 Department | Function |

-Product Management | Consults with customers, prospects and subject matter experts to design the Risk, Audit, Compliance, Controls and Incident Management applications.
+Product Management | Consults with customers, prospects, and subject matter experts to design the Risk, Audit, Compliance, Controls, and Incident Management applications.
 Works with Development to build the applications. |

-Development | Builds the Risk, Audit, Compliance, Controls and Incident Management applications. |
+Development | Builds the Risk, Audit, Compliance, Controls, and Incident Management applications. |

-Quality Engineering | Performs all functional, integration and performance testing and assures quality for the Risk, Audit, Compliance, Controls and Incident Management applications. |
+Quality Engineering | Performs functional, integration and performance testing and assures quality for the Risk, Audit, Compliance, Controls, and Incident Management applications. |

-DevOps | Manages Production and Staging environments, performs all required monitoring, incident management and maintenance. |
+DevOps | Manages Production and Staging environments, performs required monitoring, incident management and maintenance. |

 InfoSec | Manages information security across the company.
 Ensures customer data is protected, security controls are adequate, properly designed and functioning effectively. |